alexanderaugusto/alexanderaugusto/README.md

 ## 📙 About

 - 🎤 I’m currently working on  [Ericsson](https://www.ericsson.com/en) | [Inatel](https://inatel.br/icc/)
-- 🏢 I'm currently studying on [Inatel](https://inatel.br/home/)
+- 🏢 I have a degree in Computer Engineering and a postgraduate degree in Mobile Development and Cloud Computing from [Inatel](https://inatel.br/home/)
 - 🤖 I’m currently learning Artificial Inteligence
 - 🚀 Look to my projects on [https://alexanderaugusto.com/](https://alexanderaugusto.com/)
-- 💬 Ask me about Software Developer
+- 💬 Ask me about Software Development

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------